 More shoppers than ever before are bringing their own reusable bags, but many are now simply using the thicker plastic bags in the same capacity they were previously using the thinner bags which are now banned.

 The thicker bags pose all of the same environmental risks as the thinner bags, so to address this problem Ald.
 Proco “Joe” Moreno who initially sponsored the ban has a new proposal to add a 7-cent fee on the thicker plastic bags and paper bags.

-The City of Chicago would keep most of the fee, and retailers would keep the balance of what is collected.
+The City of Chicago would keep most of the fees, and retailers would keep the balance of what is collected.

 Boulder Thinking About Increasing Their Bag Fee

-Boulder recently found themselves in a somewhat similar situation as Chicago.
+Boulder recently found itself in a somewhat similar situation as Chicago.
 Beginning in July 2013 a 10-cent fee was levied on disposable plastic and paper bags in stores throughout the city.
-The fee has been successful, and use of disposable bags decreased significantly…initially.
+The fee has been successful, and the use of disposable bags decreased significantly…initially.

 Bag Bans Bring Great News for Marketing Your Business In These Areas!

 We are so happy for the U.S. Virgin Islands, San Juan County, and Ellensburg.
 We’re also happy to see Chicago and Boulder work on solutions to make their laws as effective as possible.